joshuafuller/tak-server-install-scripts/README.md

 5. The first install script will now prompt you to reboot when its done, do it.
-6a.
-Wait 1-2mins for the box to reboot then transfer over your tak docker zip file aquired from tak.gov.
-RUN THIS SCRIPT FROM YOUR LOCAL MACHINE

-`./transferTakServerZipLocal.sh`

-6b.
-Alternatively, you can run this command inside '~/tak-zip/' on your TAK Server to download the file from google drive (much faster).

-Replace 'FILEID' with the file id string from the google drive URL in your browser.

-Replace FILENAME' with the name you want to save the file with, ex: 'takserver-docker-4.7-RELEASE-20.zip'

-`sudo wget --load-cookies /tmp/cookies.txt "https://docs.google.com/uc?export=download&confirm=$(wget --quiet --save-cookies /tmp/cookies.txt --keep-session-cookies --no-check-certificate 'https://docs.google.com/uc?export=download&id=FILEID' -O- | sed -rn 's/.*confirm=([0-9A-Za-z_]+).*/\1\n/p')&id=FILEID" -O FILENAME && rm -rf /tmp/cookies.txt`

-7. Connect back to your VPS and login as tak user with SU privs(replace 192.168.1.1 with your VPS Server IP)
+6. Connect back to your VPS and login as tak user with SU privs(replace 192.168.1.1 with your VPS Server IP)

 `ssh tak@192.168.1.1`

-8. Run installScript2.sh to complete the install
+7. Run installScript2.sh to complete the install

 `. installScript2.sh`